-9. Soak and Sleep Hungarian Goose Down Pillow: £44, Soak and Sleep
+9. Soak and Sleep Hungarian Goose Down Pillow: £58, Soak & Sleep

 Sumptuous and squishy Hungarian goose down pillows don’t come cheap, but this one is much better value than most and if you like the marshmallow feeling, it’s well worth the investment.
 Choose from soft medium (best for front and back sleepers) or medium firm option (for side sleepers).
 Even the piping is swish.

 You plug your mobile device into this high-tech pillow and hey presto, music plays from deep inside.
 It’s not the most supportive or luxurious of pillows, and you’ll need to be sure to choose restful melodies if you’re using it to help you nod off, but it’s certainly more than a mere gimmick and will particularly appeal to teenagers.

 11. Dunlopillo Latex Serenity Pillow: £55, John Lewis

 Neck and back pain sufferers, rejoice.
 This orthopaedic pillow is a bit like memory foam, but without the yield or smell, and offers excellent support.
 Many side sleepers love it too, although it’s heavy and pretty solid so be sure to test it out first if possible.